A Convergence Diagnostic for Bayesian Clustering: Illustration

 In Figure~\ref{fig:gaelledata}, the left margin displays an agglomerative clustering dendrogram produced by the Bayesian algorithm of~\cite{PartoviNia:Davison:2012:JSS}.
 At each step, the algorithm merges the pair of clusters which maximizes a posterior distribution similar to ours, until all mutants are in the same cluster.
 The dendrogram is then cut at the maximum posterior probability on its path, resulting in the clustering allocation on the right of Figure~\ref{fig:gaelledata}.
 However, agglomerative clustering is a greedy algorithm which only targets the maximum of the objective function.

 Figure~\ref{fig:truepost} displays summary information about the posterior probability on all $B(14) = 1.9\times 10^8$ cluster allocations.
 Such calculations quickly become infeasible as the number of mutants increases.
 The left panel of Figure~\ref{fig:truepost} displays the cumulative probability of the states, ordered by decreasing posterior probability.
-Thus we can see that the Maximum A-Posteriori (MAP) cluster allocation is $\pi_{\textrm{MAP}} = 0.43$, as depicted by the left-most point on this graph.
-About 80\% of the posterior probability is in the 10 most probable allocations, suggesting they be pooled via \emph{consensus clustering}.
+Thus we can see that the maximum \emph{a posteriori} (MAP) cluster allocation is $\pi_{\textrm{MAP}} = 0.43$, as depicted by the left-most point on this graph.
+About 80\% of the posterior probability is in the 10 most probable allocations, suggesting they be pooled via consensus clustering~\citep*{strehl.ghosh02,monti.etal03}.

 In a recent review,~\cite{vegapons.ruizshulcloper11} describe the two main approaches to deriving a consensus clustering $\cc^\star$ from a set of candidates $\cc_1, \ldots, \cc_m$.
 The first is called \emph{median partitioning}, which consists of solving for $\cc^\star = \argmax_{\cc} \sum_{t=1}^m \Gamma(\cc, \cc_t)$, where $\Gamma$ is a similarity measure between cluster allocations~\citeeg{strehl.ghosh02,filkov.skiena04}.
-The second approach is based on \emph{co-occurrence}~\citeeg{fred.jain02,monti.etal03,punera.ghosh08}, i.e., the probability that any two observations are in the same cluster.
+The second approach is based on \emph{co-occurrence}, i.e., the probability that any two observations are in the same cluster~\citeeg{fred.jain02,monti.etal03,punera.ghosh08}.
 This information is contained in the consensus matrix $\bm R = [\cp_{ij}]_{1\le i,j \le N}$, of which the elements are the co-occurrence probabilities between each pair of observations $i$ and $j$.
 In the Bayesian setting, each entry of $\bm R$ is defined as

 The consensus matrix for the mutant data is displayed in the right panel of Figure~\ref{fig:truepost}.